top of page

 ezgif.com-optimize.gif

-This was a shader I made in the process of teaching myself HLSL code, specifically using Unity's Shaderlab.
+This was one of the first full-code shaders I made, as an exercise in understanding realtime engine render pipelines, specifically using Unity's Shaderlab high-level language.
 I wanted to achieve a few things with this shader:

 2) Modify vertex positions to animate the effect